-18.4.3.
+18.4.4.
 Setting the Classpath

 Weld SE comes packaged as a 'shaded' jar which includes the CDI API, Weld Core and all dependant classes bundled into a single jar.
 Therefore the only Weld jar you need on the classpath, in addition to your application's classes and dependant jars, is the Weld SE jar.
+If you are working with a pure Java SE application you launch using java, this may be simpler for you.